hatertron3000/embedded-checkout-poc/README.md

 `sudo npm run start`

-You must use `sudo` because the app must be served on port 443, and running the app on port 443 require lcoal admin permissions.
+You must use `sudo` because the app must be served on port 443, and running the app on port 443 require local admin permissions.
 You must serve the app on port 443 because the embedded checkout will only load on pages that are accessed with HTTPS, and BigCommerce still strip the port number in any URL you supply as part of the Create a Channel Site request.
 If the URL of the page embedding the checkout has a port number and the Channel Site URL does not have a port number (it can't), the embedded checkout will not load.

 ### 2) Open the React app in your browser
 In your browser, navigate to https://localhost and dismiss any security warnings.